OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/storage/common/storage-migration-to-premium-storage.md

     #######################################################################
     #  Create a new vm
-    #  the new VM can be created from the copied disks or the original os disk.
+    #  hello new VM can be created from hello copied disks or hello original os disk.
-    #  You can ddd your own logic here to satisfy your specific requirements of the vm.
+    #  You can ddd your own logic here toosatisfy your specific requirements of hello vm.
     #######################################################################

-    # Create a VM from the existing os disk
+    # Create a VM from hello existing os disk
     if ($DataDiskOnly)
     {
         $vm = New-AzureVMConfig -Name $DestVMName -InstanceSize $DestVMSize -DiskName $sourceOSDisk.DiskName